groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/08_Arrays.md

 point[0] = 27
 point[1] = -153

-assert point.size() == 2
+assert point.length == 2
 ```

-So let's dissect that last bit of code:
+So let's dissect that chunk of code:

 - The `point` variable is declared using `Number[] point = new Number[2]`
 	- `Number[]` indicates that we want an array of Numbers
 		- `[]` indicates that the variable is an array, not just a single Number value
 		- We don't use `def` as we're specifying the data type
-	- `new Number[2]` sets `point` to be an empty array that can contain two (2) elements
+	- `new Number[2]` sets `point` to be an empty array that can contain two (2) elements of the `Number` class (or a subtype thereof).
 - Arrays are zero-based, meaning that the first element is at index 0
 	- `point[0]` is the first element
 	- `point[1]` is the second
-- `point.size()` returns the number of elements in the array
+- `point.length` returns the number of elements in the array
-	- Note that the range of indexes for an array is `0..(point.size() - 1)`
+	- Note that the range of indexes for an array is `0..(point.length - 1)`

->`point.length` would also work and provides the same result as `point.size()`
+>`point.size()` would also work and provides the same result as `point.length`

+If I'd tried something like `point[2] = 99` I would get a `java.lang.ArrayIndexOutOfBoundsException` as the array can only hold 2 elements.

 It's important to note that the `size` of an array is fixed at declaration.
 If you decide that you need to expand the array then you'll slap your forehead and ask "Why didn't I use collections?".
 If you dig your heels in and stay with arrays you might check out the `java.lang.System.arraycopy` method and learn the gentle art of copying and resizing arrays.
 Then, you'll start using collections.
-If I'd tried something like `point[2] = 99` I would get a `java.lang.ArrayIndexOutOfBoundsException` as the array can only hold 2 elements.

 We can be more direct in creating the array and provide the values up-front.
 In the example below I create an array that can hold two elements and I load the values into the array: